Physics-based Approximation and Prediction of Speedlines in Compressor Performance Maps: Introduction

 \section{Introduction}

 Compressor performance maps (CPMs) play a crucial role in the design, evaluation, and control of turbocharged engines and gas turbines.
 These maps characterize the relationship between the corrected mass flow, the pressure ratio, and the rotational speed of a compressor.
 However, generating accurate CPMs requires extensive measurements on test benches, which are time-consuming, expensive, and often limited to discrete operating points and speedlines.
 Therefore, there is a strong demand for reliable algorithms that can reconstruct or predict missing speedlines or even entire CPMs from sparse measurements \citep{shen2019}.
 Recent advances in machine learning have shown promising results in approximating CPMs using data-driven methods such as recurrent neural networks (RNNs) \citep{schulz2025}, which model the structure of speedlines as sequences and learn their behavior from a large number of maps.
 While these approaches achieve high accuracy in interpolation and extrapolation tasks, they require significant amounts of training data and often lack physical interpretability.
 In this report, we present a slightly modified physics-based approach to CPM reconstruction and prediction based on a geometric fitting procedure.
 Specifically, we approximate each speedline using a \emph{superellipse}, as proposed by \citet{Llamas2019}, and represent each fitted speedline via a compact \(\beta\)-vector containing physically meaningful parameters.
 Based on this representation, we interpolate and extrapolate \(\beta\)-vectors to predict unknown speedlines at other rotational speeds.
 Our approach offers three key advantages: a low-dimensional, interpretable parameterization of speedlines, excellent interpolation capability particularly in mid-speed regions, and minimal data requirements, relying on only a few known speedlines.

+The full Python implementation used for fitting, prediction, and evaluation is publicly available in our GitHub repository (\href{https://github.com/sequential-parameter-optimization/spotspeedlines/tree/teamproject}{sequential-parameter-optimization/spotspeedlines}).
+The repository contains the code base used for the experiments reported in this paper and is intended to support transparency and reproducibility.

 This paper is structured as follows: Section~\ref{sec-background} describes the background and motivation for this work, including the industrial context and related research.
 Section~\ref{sec-method} details our method, including the superellipse fitting procedure, the prediction strategy using \(\beta\)-vectors, and the evaluation framework.
 Section~\ref{sec-experiments} presents the experiments to assess interpolation and extrapolation performance.
 Section~\ref{sec-results} discusses the related results in detail.
 Finally, Section~\ref{sec-discussion} discusses the implications of our findings, limitations of the current approach, and potential directions for future research.